AumitLeon/million-songs/README.md

 As far as I can tell, each h5 file corresponds to one song.
 THat might not be true of every h5 file, maybe there is a way we can verify this?

-### Things to work on
-* Finish extracting the data, pick out what features we want to use
-* Pick what aspect of the data we want to run experiment on
-* Prototype some crude ML models!